High Availability in Cloud Foundry

 Note: Data services may have single points of failure depending on their configuration.

 This section explains how Cloud Foundry (CF) deployments include several layers of HA to keep applications running in the face of system failure.
-These layers include availability zones (AZs), application health management, process monitoring, and VM resurrection.
+These layers include AZs, application health management, process monitoring, and VM resurrection.

 CF supports deploying applications instances across multiple AZs.
 This level of high availability requires that you define AZs in your IaaS.
 CF balances the applications you deploy across the AZs you defined.
 If an AZ goes down, you still have application instances running in another.